aribornstein/node-cntk-faster-rcnn/README.md

 First, load the module and create an instance of a CNTKFRCNNModel object.

 The constructor accepts an options object with the following fields:
- - cntkModelPath : Path to the CNTK Fast-RCNN model file.
+ - cntkModelPath : Path to the CNTK Faster-RCNN model file.
  - cntkPath : The directory in which CNTK is installed.
 Default value: 'C:\local\cntk'.
  - cntkEnv : The CNTK env to use (e.g. 'cntk-py34', or 'cntk-py35').
 If not specified, the latest available version is used.
  - verbose : if set - the module will write verbose output when running evaluation.
 Default: false.